‘Glitch’ Season 2 News: Episode Titles And New Cast Members Announced

 “We left our audience with so many questions at the end of the first series.
 Season 2 is our chance to answer some of these questions, whilst further exploring the confusing, messy and joyous miracle of being given a second chance at life.”

 The ABC Head of Scripted Production Sally Riley felt “Glitch really broke the mold for ABC drama.”
 She further explained that the Australian audience chose to binge watch this new paranormal mystery series on the network’s free to air iView app, indicating they had a hit on their hands.
-“In 2017 we are going to shock, surprise and thrill fans, both returning and new, with what we have in store for Season 2,” she revealed to TV Tonight.
+“In 2017 we are going to shock, surprise and thrill fans, both returning and new, with what we have in store for Season 2,” she revealed in a statement released by ABC Television.

 Currently, Season 2 of Glitch is still filming on location in Melbourne and regional Victoria, Australia until the end of March.
 While an official release date for Season 2 of Glitch has not yet been made, fans can expect the premiere of Season 2 to air this year.